IIIF/training/europeana/edm/Europeana_Sandbox.md

 * Prepare zip-file using your own edm-iiif files (see above)
 * Navigate to the [Sandbox](https://metis-sandbox.europeana.eu/)
-* Create new dataset: fill out the short form
+* Create new dataset: name your dataset and fill out the short form
 * Press the ‘submit’ button
 * Wait 15 minutes to ‘view published records’

 ## Try for yourself!
 * Instructions: follow the steps indicated above
-* Fiona & Lianne are available for questions
+* Fiona & Lianne are available for bugfixes and questions
 * 20 minutes

 ## One example that we prepared for you earlier